yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/vmware-tanzu.md

   - Use the **Zone** field to enter a zone label that matches your failure domain zone label `failure-domain.beta.kubernetes.io/zone`

+  - Use the **Kube Config** field to upload the kube config file.

   - In the **Storage Class** field, provide the storage class that exists in your Kubernetes cluster and matches the one installed on TKG.
 The valid input is a comma delimited value.
 The default is standard.
 That is, the default storage class is `TKG - Multi Cloud: standard-sc`, `TKG - Service: tkg-vsan-storage-policy`.

-  - In the **Namespace** field, specify an existing namespace into which pods in this zone will be deployed.
+  - In the **Kube Namespace** field, specify an existing namespace into which pods in this zone will be deployed.

   - In the **Cluster DNS Domain** field, provide the DNS domain name used in the Kubernetes cluster.

-  - Use the **Kube Config** field to upload the kube config file.

   - Optionally, complete the **Overrides** field.
 If not completed, YugabyteDB Anywhere uses the default values specified inside the Helm chart.